Sindisiwe Chikunga: National government

-Following the 2019 general elections, Chikunga was appointed as Deputy Minister of the Public Service and Administration portfolio by Ramaphosa, while Dikeledi Magadzi took over as Deputy Minister of Transport.
+Following the 2019 general election, Chikunga was appointed as Deputy Minister of the Public Service and Administration portfolio by Ramaphosa, while Dikeledi Magadzi took over as Deputy Minister of Transport.
 Chikunga was reappointed as Deputy Minister of Transport in a cabinet reshuffle in August 2021.
+Following the 2024 general election, she was appointed Minister of Women, Youth and Persons with Disabilities.

-Minister of Transport: 2023
+Minister of Transport (2023–2024)

 After the previous Minister of Transport, Fikile Mbalula, was elected as Secretary-General of the African National Congress, a position which requires him to be at Luthuli House full-time, at the party's 55th National Conference held in December 2022, it became known that Mbalula would soon depart from government to take up the party position.
 Ramaphosa reshuffled his cabinet on 6 March 2023 during which he named Chikunga as Mbalula's successor as Transport Minister.
 Lisa Mangcu was appointed the new Deputy Minister of Transport.
-Chikunga and all the other newly appointed ministers and deputy ministers were sworn into office the following day by Chief Justice Ray Zondo at a ceremony at Tuynhuys.
+Chikunga and all the other newly appointed ministers and deputy ministers were sworn into office the following day by Chief Justice Ray Zondo in a ceremony at Tuynhuys.

+On 24 March 2023, Chikunga denied claims by the Economic Freedom Fighters, an opposition party, that she sabotaged their National Shutdown protest on 20 March by instructing bus companies to cancel their services and not transport EFF supporters wanting to attend the protest.

+Robbery

+On 6 November 2023, Chikunga was robbed at gunpoint by three masked individuals after her vehicle stopped along the N3 highway outside Johannesburg to change a tyre that hit a deliberately planted spike.
+In a parliamentary inquiry, she said that the robbers forced her bodyguards onto the floor and opened the car door before pointing a gun at her head and forcing her out.
+The robbers took her laptop and phone, as well as other personal effects and two of her bodyguards' pistols.

 Personal life

 Chikunga's late husband's father was born in Malawi.
 She had two sons with her husband.

-One of Chikunga's sons, his wife and their four children died in a car accident on the N11 highway between Mpumalanga and KwaZulu-Natal on 17 July 2021.
+One of Chikunga's sons, his wife and their four children died in a car accident on the N11 highway between Mpumalanga and KwaZulu-Natal on 17 July 2022.